CodeFromAnywhere/CodeFromAnywhere/README.md

 ## Agent OpenAPI

+Turn any API into an Agent, Turn any Agent into an API.

 The Agent OpenAPI serves an OpenAPI for talking to an agent, so it can be discovered publicly, and can be used as a tool for other agents.
 Make your own agent OpenAPI [here](https://agent.actionschema.com)

 ![](agent-openapi.drawio.png)